Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Einstein flow on

 Using this equation (which is effectively the same as the Gauss map equation), \cite{moncrief2007relativistic} constructed a fully non-linear elliptic equation of Monge-Ampere type and showed that a unique solution of such equation exists.
 Recently \cite{tam2019fully} showed using a direct analytic technique that such a unique solution exists for all $\tau\in (-\infty,0)$.
 Essentially, these analyses are in a sense complementary to the Hamilton-Jacobi theory and provide a more explicit description of the ray structure of the Teichm\"uller space.
-Analyzing the associated Monge-Ampere equation, \cite{moncrief2007relativistic} explicitly showed that every non-trivial solution curve of the reduced dynamics in the configuration space ($\mathcal{T}\Sigma_{g}$) approaches a point ($\rho$) lying in the interior of the Teichm\"uller space, that is,
+Analyzing the associated Monge-Ampere equation, \cite{moncrief2007relativistic} explicitly showed that every non-trivial solution curve of the reduced dynamics in the configuration space ($\mathcal{T}\Sigma_{p}$) approaches a point ($\rho$) lying in the interior of the Teichm\"uller space, that is,

-Note that the choice of $\rho$ is arbitrary as long as it does not leave the compact sets of $\mathcal{T}\Sigma_{g}$, and therefore, one may vary $\rho$ over $\mathcal{T}\Sigma_{g}$ to obtain the full ray-structure of the Teichm\"uller space.
+Note that the choice of $\rho$ is arbitrary as long as it does not leave the compact sets of $\mathcal{T}\Sigma_{p}$, and therefore, one may vary $\rho$ over $\mathcal{T}\Sigma_{p}$ to obtain the full ray-structure of the Teichm\"uller space.
 We do not provide the complete calculations regarding the $\tau\to 0^{-}$ behavior of the solution curve as it is derived and described in detail by Moncrief in \cite{moncrief2007relativistic}.
 Readers are referred to the relevant sections of the same.
 We only need the information that the Gauss map equation together with the Hamilton-Jacobi equation indeed describes ray structures of the Teichm\"uller space and every such ray solves the reduced Einstein equation.
 Forward time asymptotics of each such ray corresponds to an interior point which also realizes the infimum of the Dirichlet energy (and the reduced Hamiltonian).
-Each member of a family of rays which asymptotically approach the point $\rho\in\mathcal{T}\Sigma_{g}$ corresponds to a unique choice of $\kappa^{TT}$ and none of the two rays of a same family intersect each other (except at $\rho$, where they approach as $\tau\to0^{-}$).
+Each member of a family of rays which asymptotically approaches the point $\rho\in\mathcal{T}\Sigma_{p}$ corresponds to a unique choice of $k^{TT}$ and none of the two rays of the same family intersect each other (except at $\rho$, where they approach as $\tau\to0^{-}$).
+The following is a sketch of the argument without being completely rigorous.}